-The issuance of an e-invoice is contingent upon the invoice being created in a structured format and transmitted through a state-controlled platform called Sistema di Interscambio (SDI).
+Issuing an e-invoice is contingent upon the invoice being created in a structured format and transmitted through a state-controlled platform called Sistema di Interscambio (SdI).

-Invoices must be issued in the tax authority’s XML schema format – the FatturaPA.
+Invoices must be issued in the tax authorities XML schema format – the FatturaPA.

 1 June 2021: Enforcement of the new requirements for the creation and archiving of electronic documents

-1 July 2022: Italian businesses must submit information of cross-border supplies to the SDI in the FatturaPA format.
+1 July 2022: Italian businesses must report information on cross-border transactions to the SDI in the FatturaPA format.
 As a result, Esterometro is being abolished from 30 June 2022

-Failure to issue an invoice or issuing an invoice that doesn’t meet the XML format will result in a penalty of between 90-180% of the associated VAT amount
+Failure to issue an invoice or issuing an invoice that doesn’t meet the XML format will result in a penalty between 90-180% of the associated VAT amount.

-After a grace period (expired for supply of goods; until 1 January 2022 for supply of services), invoices issued to entities associated with the National Health Service won’t be paid if no prior purchase order has been transmitted through the NSO platform and referenced in the e-invoice
+After a grace period (expired for the supply of goods and services), invoices issued to entities associated with the National Health Service won’t be paid if no prior purchase order has been transmitted through the NSO platform and referenced in the e-invoice.